AlexKalopsia/mastodon-gender-distribution/README.md

 > I have adapted the original project to work with Mastodon.

-Mastodon Proporti.onl guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing based on first name.
+Mastodon Proporti.onl guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing it based on first name.

 Read the original author's article **["72% Of The People I Follow On Twitter Are